coherentdrift/fallacytag/index.md

 - ✅ 0: Abstract
 - ✅ 1: Introduction
-- ✅ 2: The Architecture of Avoidance
+- ✅ 2: The Societal Blind Spot: We See the Arguments, Not the Reasoning
 - ✅ 3: Scaffolded Intelligence: How LLMs Can Support Better Reasoning
-- ✅ 4: FallacyTag: A Gentle Loop for Sharper Thinking
+- ✅ 4: The Proposal: What FallacyTag Might Be 🎬
 - ✅ 5: Mediums, Modalities and Fit
 - ✅ 6: How It Works
 - ✅ 7: Is It Feasible?
-- ✅ 8: Staying Honest at the Edges
+- ✅ 8: Design Constraints and Ethical Edges
 - ✅ 9: Conditional Case: When This Is Worth Building
 - ⏳ Section 10: Coming soon